glouppe/info8006-introduction-to-ai/lecture10.md

 .grid[
 .kol-2-3[
 Can you **talk** to an artificial agent?
-Can it understand what it hears?
+Can it understand what you say?

 - Machine translation
 - Speech recognition